How to Prepare Your Kids Before They Meet Santa - Baby Chick

 2. Avoid Weekends!

-If you can arrange to take your child to meet Santa at a time when there are shorter lines, fewer crowds, and a shorter wait time, your child will have a better experience.
+If possible, arrange to take your child to meet Santa at a time when there are shorter lines, fewer crowds, and a shorter wait.
+This helps reduce feelings of overwhelm and anxiety, and your child will have a more positive experience.
 Waiting even 10 minutes and being dragged through the maze of velvet ropes is tough for kids.

 3. Consider Your Child’s Schedule

 Select a time for your visit to meet Santa when your child is in their brightest, best mood.
 You won’t want to go during nap time or close to bedtime.
-Some parents out there wonder why their 3-year-old is pitching a fit about going to see Santa at 9:30 at night.
+Some parents wonder why their 3-year-old is upset about going to see Santa at 9:30 at night.
 You’ll have better results if you can arrange your schedule for a well-timed morning visit.

 Avoid sweets, ice cream, sugary cookies, candy, and sodas in the couple of hours before your visit to meet Santa.
 We all see how sugar affects our children’s moods.
-An apple, crackers, or string cheese as a snack will help you have a better visit!
-And hungry kids are likelier to act out.
+An apple, crackers, or string cheese makes a great snack to help you have a better visit!
+And hungry kids are more likely to misbehave.

 5. What NOT to Say Before Meeting Santa